kairos-sports-tech/interview-challenges/css-challenge/Readme.md

 You don't need to worry about finding the exact font that's used (you could probably pick something nicer than <span style="font-family:serif">Times New Roman</span> 😉).

+Please add some screenshots demonstrating your work too.

 ## Setup